Agave Nectar and Acne: Why This Sweetener Is The Unhealthiest Superfood Ever

 Vitamin D – the greatest nutrient for a bright and glowing skin tone

 Diabetics particularly love it because agave nectar has a lower glycaemic index than regular sugar.
-Theoretically, it won’t spike their blood sugar as much in the short term, but what the adverts don’t mention is that in 2010, the Glycaemic Research Institute “delisted” and banned agave nectar in all food and beverage products.
+Theoretically, it won’t spike their blood sugar as much in the short term, but in 2010, the Glycaemic Research Institute officially “delisted” and banned agave nectar in all food and beverage products.
 Why?
 Apparently, five years of clinical trials showed highly negative effects on diabetics.

 It’s critical that you don’t fall for this nonsense.
 Low doses of fructose won’t cause acne, but agave nectar contains massive doses.
 Its official scientific name is actually “hydrolysed high fructose inulin syrup.”